DrZhivago1/DocPawnOverhaul/README.md

 | Extreme | - | 0.5 |

 **Adds a bleedrate to organs.**
+- This is a percentage, so 2=200% bleedrate.

 | Organ | Vanilla Bleedrate | DPO Bleedrate |
 | ------------- | :-------------: | :-------------: |